niupanyu/box2d/docs/FAQ.md

 * Using pixels for length instead of meters.
 * Expecting Box2D to give pixel perfect results.
-* Using b2Polygon to create concave polygons.
+* Using b2Polygon to create concave polygons[凹多边形].
 * Testing their code in release mode.
 * Not learning C++ before using Box2D.
 * Not reading this FAQ. :)